-Are you trying to decide whether you should rent or buy a house in Inland Empire?
+Are you trying to decide whether you should rent or buy a house in California?
 In our latest post, we offer some questions to ask yourself to help you make the decision!

 How Long Do You Plan On Being There?